Webhikers-Docs/coding-guideline-checklist/README.md

 16. Form Submission buttons must be equpped with a [bootstrap spinner](https://getbootstrap.com/docs/4.5/components/spinners).
 Show the spinner and `disabled` the button after form submission and remove the `spinner` and `disabled` attribute when there is a submission error.

 17. Each form MUST be eqipped with a fully working legal checkbox linking to terms&conditions and and privacy policy.
 Currently we handle the form validation on the server, so you don't need an extra frontend validation for the checkbox.

+18. You've included a favicon
+19. You've included a sitemap